rht-labs/tech-exercise/docs/1-the-manual-menace/5-setup-gitops-structure.md

 # Setup GitOps Repository Structure :rocket: :rocket:
 ## Introduction
-This section is focused on creating a gitops structure for your tenant that will contains application Helm charts, tekton pipelines and their respective ArgoCD applications.
+This section is focused on creating a GitOps structure for your tenant that will contains application Helm charts, Tekton pipelines and their respective ArgoCD applications.

-We will create the following types of folders in our gitops repo you ve made in section:
+We will create the following types of folders in our GitOps repo you ve made in section:

 1. **For Each Application**
 This folder will contain application Helm chart which will be updated with newly built image whenever main of application repo is updated.